School of Public Safety, Legal Studies, and Education

 - Fire Safety Inspector

-Paralegal Studies (ABA* Approved)
+Paralegal Studies

 Through the A.S. degree in Paralegal Studies, students will develop a strong background in areas such as civil litigation, real property, business organizations, legal research and legal technology, as well as an understanding of the ethical framework within which they will work.
 Paralegals perform the following tasks: